gsi-upm/pybossa/docs/creating.rst

 In this directory, there is everything you need to create a new project.

 In the file project.json, you have to put the name, short_name and description of your project.
-You cannot have two projects with the same short_name in the same server.
+You cannot have two projects with the same short_name or name in the same server.

 In the csv folder, there is an example of a Golden.csv if you want to add Golden questions to your project.